 - If you need medicine that isn’t listed on our formulary, you can request a coverage determination review through Customer Service.

 - If your coverage is denied by Express Scripts, you may appeal the decision with CHPW.
 Read about how to appeal or file a grievance.

 - If you paid full price for a prescription at a retail pharmacy, you can ask for a reimbursement.
 Check the formulary to make sure there were no restrictions on your medication before you ask to be reimbursed.
 Fill out a reimbursement form and either fax or mail it to Express Scripts.

 - You can submit a request for excluded drugs by sending in an Exception to the Rule Request Form.

 We follow federal laws that set standards to guarantee safe and effective pharmacy services.
 You have the right to know what pharmacy services are covered by your plan.
 If you would like more information or a copy of our pharmacy coverage policies or benefits, you can:

 - Check your coverage in your member benefit handbook

 - Contact Community Health Plan of Washington Customer Service by phone at 1-800-440-1561 (TTY Relay: Dial 711), from 8 a.m. to 5 p.m., Monday through Friday, or by email at [email protected]

-Recalled medication: Sometimes prescriptions are recalled.
-If your prescription is recalled, do not continue to take it and contact the provider who prescribed it to you right away.
+Recalled medication: If your prescription is recalled, contact the provider who prescribed it to you right away.
+Do not continue to take the recalled medication.
 Check the latest drug recalls.

-Help stop fraud: We participate in pharmacy fraud and abuse monitoring.
+Help stop fraud: We participate in monitoring for pharmacy fraud and abuse.
 If you suspect misuse or overuse of pharmaceuticals, call Customer Service.